 You might also want to find out when high season is, and travel just outside that window if you want to avoid the higher prices that will be applied to flights and accommodation.

-Travel tip: Shoulder season (the months either side of high season) are typically a good time to visit most destinations.
+Travel planning tip: Shoulder season (the months either side of high season) are typically a good time to visit most destinations.
 Check my guide on how to find cheap flights.

 Step 3: Decide how long your trip will be

 Do you have limited vacation days?
 Do you already have a set budget?
 How many days do you need in a destination (too much time is not always good).